klutchell/balena-restic/README.md

 Snapshot pruning is performed automatically after every backup following the policy in `PRUNE_OPTS`.

-To manually prune you must open a shell in the `volume-keeper` service either via balena Dashboard or the balena CLI and execute the following command(s):
+To manually prune you must open a shell in the `restic` service either via balena Dashboard or the balena CLI and execute the following command(s):

 ```bash